RiisDev/StrikeLink/docs/strikelink/demoparser/parsing/weaponstats.md

 #### Parameters

 `Weapon` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
+The name of the weapon for which the statistics are recorded.
+Cannot be null or empty.

 `Kills` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The total number of kills achieved with the weapon.
+Must be zero or greater.

 `Deaths` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The total number of deaths incurred while using the weapon.
+Must be zero or greater.

 `Assists` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The total number of assists made with the weapon.
+Must be zero or greater.

 `Damage` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The total amount of damage dealt using the weapon.
+Must be zero or greater.

 `Shots` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The total number of shots fired with the weapon.
+Must be zero or greater.

 `Hits` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The total number of successful hits made with the weapon.
+Must be zero or greater.

 `Accuracy` [Double](https://docs.microsoft.com/en-us/dotnet/api/system.double)<br>
+The accuracy percentage for the weapon, calculated as the ratio of hits to shots.
+Must be between 0.0 and 100.0.

 ## Methods